ehsansh84/resume/docs/resume.md

 # **EHSAN SHIRZADI**
 Senior Python backend developer/Team lead

-I'm a senior backend developer and DevOps engineer with +18 years of experience in programming.
-I'm passionate about learning new technologies and I believe the best way to learn is by doing in a fun way.
-It's my pleasure to work on the edge of technology.
+Experienced backend developer with +18 years of experience and strong knowledge of programming.
+Using my experience I can deliver high quality software.
+I am always looking forward to new challenges while keeping self development continuously.

 ### Education
 - Master of science in computer software engineering – University of Tehran – 2012-2014